NEXT UP ON this.

 Dr Daniel Marshall,

-Faculty of Arts and Education, Deakin University
+School of Communication and Creative Arts, Deakin University

 In any workplace, you should avoid making assumptions and generalisations about others, Dr Marshall says.

 ‘Managers and colleagues won’t always know the sexual and gender diversity of everyone they are working with so it’s important to send signals of affirmation and inclusion.’

 There are also other important measures managers can take, such as reviewing policies and procedures.
 For example, think about gender questions on forms, or the signage in the loos.

 Having a more LGBTIQ+ people in leadership positions, or as mentors, also helps.

 If you’re not the boss, Dr Marshall says there’s no set formula for supporting LGBTIQ+ workmates, apart from of course being inclusive, and actually getting to know those you work with.